Holographic entanglement negativity for disjoint subsystems in $\mathrm{AdS_{d+1}/CFT_d}$: Holographic entanglement negativity for d+1 / d at finite temperatures

-where $k=2 (\frac{4 \pi}{d})^d S_0 S_1$ is a constant.
-As earlier for the zero temperature mixed state dual to the bulk pure $AdS_{d+1}$ geometry, the above result reproduces the corresponding holographic entanglement negativity for adjacent intervals \cite{Parul} at low temperatures further validating our construction.
+where $k=2(4\pi/d)^dS_0S_1$ is a constant.
+As earlier for the zero temperature mixed state dual to the bulk pure \ads{d+1} geometry, the above result matches with the corresponding holographic entanglement negativity for adjacent intervals \cite{Jain:2017xsu} at low temperatures further validating our construction.